mildsunrise/v8u/README.md

 ## How to use

-To use V8U, simply copy the HPP file into your project.
+To use V8U, simply copy `v8u.hpp` into your project.
 Then include it:

 ```C++